 Skip to main content

-British Traditional Ballads in the Southern Mountains, Volume 1
+British Traditional Ballads (Child Ballads) in the Southern Mountains, Vol. 1

 Jean Ritchie

-British Traditional Ballads in the Southern Mountains, Volume 1
+British Traditional Ballads (Child Ballads) in the Southern Mountains, Vol. 1

 Ten years after British scholar Cecil J. Sharp declared the traditional English ballad a "moribund" art form, he discovered a rich and thriving tradition of ballad-singing in America's southern Appalachian Mountains.
 Jean Ritchie, a tradition-bearer from Appalachian Kentucky, shares some of her favorite "story songs" of murder and romance.
 "Hangman" and "Old Bangum" feature the Appalachian dulcimer, a type of fretted zither unique to the region.
 Liner notes include an introduction by Ritchie, notes by Kenneth J. Goldstein, a bibliography on the ballads collected by Francis Child, and historical information and lyrics for each song.